 |Rating Type||Debt Instrument|

 JS Bank Limited (JSBL), incorporated in March 2006, commenced its banking operations on December 30, 2006.
-JSBL is a subsidiary (~75%) of Jahangir Siddiqui and Co.
-Limited (JSCL), whereas the rest is widely spread.
+JSBL is a subsidiary (~75%) of Jahangir Siddiqui & Company Limited (JSCL).
+Whereas the rest is widely spread.
 The overall control of the bank vests in the Board of Directors (BoD) including the CEO.
-Mr Basir Shamsie joined as CEO in July 2018.
-He possesses work experience of more than 27 years, primarily in the banking sector.
+Mr. Khalid Imran, the President/CEO of the bank, possesses substantial and well-rounded professional experience.
+He brings with him over 41 years of work experience in Pakistani and foreign banks.
+Mr. Basir Shamsie has been appointed as deputy CEO in May, 2017.
+He possess work experience of more than 25 years, primarily in the banking sector.